 |Distance||51 miles (82 km)|

-Coaches from Oxford to London cover the 51 miles (82 km) long journey taking on average 1 h 21 min with our travel partners like National Express or Megabus.
-There are direct coach services available.
-You can get the cheapest coach tickets for this route for as low as £13, but the average price of coach tickets is £13.
-Travellers depart most frequently from Oxford and arrive in London, Victoria Coach Station.
+Trains from Oxford to London cover the 51 miles (82 km) long route taking on average 47 min with our travel partners like Great Western Railway or Chiltern Railways.
+Normally, there are 51 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £27, you can find the cheapest train ticket for as low as £25.
+Travellers depart most frequently from Oxford and arrive in London Victoria.

-National Express has the following ticket policies due to COVID-19, which you should be aware of when booking and travelling by coach from Oxford to London:
+Chiltern Railways has the following ticket policies due to COVID-19, which you should be aware of when booking and travelling by train from Oxford to London:

 Here are some other resources that might have the information you need